Tissue Paper Decoupage Pumpkins: Easy No Carve Pumpkin Decorating

 Striped Pumpkins

 The striped pumpkins were fun to do, but didn’t turn out as well as I hoped.
-The linear pattern is hard to work with on a curved surface.
+Working with a linear pattern on a curved surface is challenging.
 Try to line up a black line on the center of each bump.
 Then add small strips of black paper where they meet.

 - Cut your paper into strips.